War Service Bureau

 edited by Alissa Renales, Juan Martinez Aviles, Elijah McDaniel, Steven Mai

-Mss: Manuscript pageshttps://doi.org/doi:10.7282/T3MC92RK
+Mss: Manuscript pages https://doi.org/doi:10.7282/T3MC92RK

 Elizabeth J. Lindsley to Earl Reed Silvers, November 25, 1917